kiwibrowser/src/README.md

 In ~/chromium/ you will have the .cipd folder, and a folder with the Kiwi Browser source-code.

-4. In the Kiwi Browser source-code directory, run install-build-deps.sh using: sh install-build-deps.sh
+4. In the Kiwi Browser source-code directory, run install-build-deps.sh using: bash install-build-deps.sh

 5. In the Kiwi Browser source-code directory, create a android_arm folder and create a folder called android_arm/args.gn with this content: